 Availability is subject to our staffing and resources.

 Learning Environments operate an on-demand music streaming service for teaching and learning use by the Faculty of VCA and MCM.
-The service makes use of the University of Melbourne’s music license by providing streamed and downloadable music over the intranet to staff and students.
+The service makes use of the University of Melbourne's music license by providing streamed music over the intranet to staff and students.

 Staff from the Faculty of VCA and MCM who want to have CDs available online can contact their local representative librarian for help via the following emails:

 From on-campus computers: